NBISweden/cytomine-bp-helm/README.md

 Run `helm install cytomine .` to install the system with the `cytomine` prefix.

 You can use the `kubectl get pods` command to see the kubernetes pods come online.
-It takes 5~6 min to deploy all the pods.
-In case, there is a problem with the rabbitmq deployment.
-If everything works, you should now be able to reach the system in your browser at `cytomine.test`.
+It takes 5~6 min to deploy all the pods.If everything works, you should now be able to reach the system in your browser at `cytomine.local`.

 Username to login is `admin` and the password can be retrived by running the command:
 ```
-kubectl -n default get secret/cytomine-core-config -o jsonpath='{.data.cytomineconfig\.groovy}' | base64 -d | grep -oE 'adminPassword="[0-9a-zA-Z]+"'
+kubectl -n default get secret/cytomine-core-secret -o jsonpath='{.data.ADMIN_PASSWORD}'
 ```

+### Testing

+Test the new Cytomine version by uploading a DICOM files available [here](https://cytomine.com/collection/cmu-1/cmu-1-small-region-dicom) as per Bigpicture project standard as produced by the [wsidicomizer tool](https://github.com/imi-bigpicture/wsidicomizer).
+Currently, in order to be uploaded, DICOM files of WSI need to be placed within a folder, which should then be enclosed within a .zip archive.
+The name of the folder will serve as the slide's name in the frontend.

 ## Short Introduction to Kubernetes and Helm
 ### Kubernetes